Euro zone economy shows signs of recovery

 Private industry makes up nearly two-thirds of the euro zone's economy.

-But the data showed a continued divergence between the euro zone's powerhouse economy Germany and that of neighboring France that will worry policymakers.
+But the data showed a continued divergence between the euro zone's powerhouse economy Germany and that of neighbouring France that will worry policymakers.

 The German PMI chalked up its biggest one-month rise since August 2009, soaring to its highest since June 2011, while the reading for the bloc's second-biggest economy France plummeted to its lowest in nearly four years.
 The French services PMI was even below readings from perennial laggards Spain and Italy.